jx3yang/GarbageDetectionV2/README.md

 In both cases, the highest probability corresponds to the true category.
-We note however that the model has been trained on images that have pretty good lighting, meaning that a good accuracy is only expected when the lighting is relatively good.
+We note however that the model has been trained on images that have pretty good lighting, meaning that a good accuracy is only expected on relatively well-lit pictures.